Codecademy/docs/content/python/concepts/built-in-functions/terms/eval/eval.md

 ## Security Concerns

 While `eval()` can be useful, care must be taken to understand the security implications of this function.
-If `eval()` is used with user generated strings, it's possible for a malicious user to execute arbitrary code through the function.
+If `eval()` is used with user-generated strings, a malicious user could execute arbitrary code through the function.
 Good programming practice generally advises against using `eval()`.
 If it is used, it should never be used with untrusted input.

 ## Syntax